Survey: patients report cannabis is working for pain and sleep.

 The researchers concluded that, “chronic pain patients are essentially substituting medical cannabis for opioids and other medications for chronic pain treatment, and finding the benefit and side effect profile of cannabis to be greater than these other classes of medications”.

-How Might Cannabis Reduce The Need For Pharma
+Can Cannabis Reduce The Need For Opioids?

 We know that cannabis shows a lot of potential in its ability to get patients off certain prescription drugs.
 But how does it do this?

 Research reveals that cannabis might be able to induce a range of similar effects on the body, including pain relief and aiding sleep.
 If cannabis is able to provide the same result as prescription medications, cannabis may reduce the need for pharmaceuticals.

 Cannabis as a Pain Reliever

 Cannabis contains active cannabinoids, like CBD and THC, that act on receptors and other pathways to induce a range of effects.
 CB1 and CB2 are G-protein coupled cannabinoid receptors to which THC and other cannabinoids bind.
 One study showed that activators of CB1 and CB2 induced a pain relief effect comparable to morphine in a tumor pain model.

 CB1 receptors are also found in areas of the brain that regulate perception.
 When THC binds to CB1, it hyperpolarizes the pre-synaptic terminal.
 This closes calcium channels and holds back neurotransmitters at their synapses.
 This can then modulate opioid and serotonin release, reducing pain.

 CBD is another cannabinoid that might play an important role in reducing pain.
 CBD modulates receptor pathways and other non-cannabinoid receptors.
 It may improve pain relief by targeting the glycine receptor ?
 GlyR, by enhancing ?
 GlyR CBD which then induces glycinergic cannabinoid-induced suppression of chronic pain.